 The bad: Pouring and finishing concrete with fibers can be frustrating and can result in low-quality concrete.
 There are issues with freeze-thaw resistance, and glass will break down.
 Any synthetic or glass fiber will need to be ordered in large quantities to ensure appropriate disbursement – unfortunately many fiber products are sold by businesses that do not assist in engineering.
 Since it is not able to be used in Building Code applications, designs and evaluation reports are not available.

-Helix® Micro Rebar
+Helix® Micro Rebar™

 The good: This final option is only one inch (25 millimeters) long and twisted to ensure a significant increase in tensile and flexural strength of concrete.
 Most of your concrete reinforcement labor costs will be reduced to nothing, as well as health and safety costs – the product comes in easy-to-handle 45-lb (20-kg) boxes.

-Each piece is coated for extra corrosion resistance, resulting in durability that resists the creation of cracks.
-Helix® Micro Rebar has a patented design that has resulted in code-approved usage in concrete applications including: slabs on grade, foundations, walls, precast, infrastructure and slabs on metal deck.
+This product offers enhanced corrosion resistance and crack prevention.
+The discussion of concrete fiber reinforcement vs rebar highlights the importance of selecting a reinforcement method that minimizes maintenance costs and maximizes structural integrity.
+Helix® Micro Rebar™ has a patented design that has resulted in code-approved usage in concrete applications including: slabs on grade, foundations, walls, precast, infrastructure and slabs on metal deck.

 Helix Steel’s in-house engineers work with customers to ensure proper dosages and offer advice on project specifications.
 These benefits add up to significant cost and time savings for those in the building industry who are seeking a superior product while also cutting construction schedules.